Ghini/ghini.desktop/doc/building.rst

          python setup.py py2exe

+      The ``ghini-runtime`` folder will now contain a full working copy of the software in a frozen, self contained state.

+      This folder is what is packaged by NSIS.

-      The ``ghini-runtime`` folder will now contain a full working copy of the software in a frozen, self contained state, that can be transferred however you like and will work in place.  (e.g. placed on a USB flash drive for demonstration purposes or copied manually to ``C:\Program Files`` with a shortcut created on the desktop).
+      This same folder can also be transferred however you like and will work in place.  (e.g. placed on a USB flash drive for demonstration purposes or copied manually to ``C:\Program Files`` with a shortcut created on the desktop).
 To start ghini.desktop double click ``ghini.exe`` in explorer (or create a shortcut to it).

+.. admonition:: Fixing paths to GTK components.
+   :class: toggle

-If you have issues with the UI not displaying correctly you need to run the script ``win_gtk.bat`` from the ``ghini-runtime`` folder to set up paths to the GTK components correctly.
-(Running ``build_win /e`` will place this script in the ``ghini-runtime`` folder for you or you can copy it from the ``scripts`` folder yourself.)
+      If you run the relocatable compiled program, unpackaged, you might occasionally have trouble with the GUI not displaying correctly.

+      Should this happen, you need to set up paths to the GTK components correctly.
+You can do this by running the ``win_gtk.bat``, from the ``ghini-runtime`` folder.

       You will only need to run this once each time the location of the folder changes.
 Thereafter ``ghini.exe`` will run as expected.

 .. admonition:: Finally, invoke NSIS
    :class: toggle